Living Learning Communities

 Requirements

-- Roommates must also be first-year students accepted into the DAAP Living-Learning Community.
+- Roommates must also be first-year students who have been accepted into the UC Blue Ash LLC

-The Dr. P. Eric Abercrumbie Living-Learning Community (ALLC), supported by the Office of Ethnic Programs and Services (EPS) and the African American Cultural & Resource Center (AACRC), is a residence-based learning community in Turner Hall for students who have been accepted into the Darwin T. Turner Scholars Program and/or the Transitions Program.
-Participants will live in an environment that fosters personal and social identity development, leadership engagement, and academic success.
+The Dr. P Eric Abercrumbie Living-Learning Community (ALLC) is a residence-based learning community in Turner Hall for students who have been accepted into the Darwin T. Turner Scholars Program.
+Participants will live in an environment that fosters personal and social development, leadership engagement, and academic success to gain a greater sense of self.

-Through this community, we honor the history and legacy of those who came before while providing students the opportunity to create their own path towards leaving their mark at the University of Cincinnati and the broader community.
-Students who decide to live in the ALLC participate in various service-learning projects and meet monthly.
-Members of this community engage in dialogues and reflection that facilitate a sense of pride in one’s racial and ethnic identity and their other intersecting identities.
+Through this community, we honor the history and legacy of those who came before us, while providing students with the opportunity to create their own path towards leaving their mark at the University of Cincinnati and larger community.
+Members of this community engage in dialogue and reflection that facilitate a sense of pride in one’s wholistic self.

-By applying and being accepted into the Dr. P. Eric Abercrumbie LLC, you agree to commit to the values of equity, diversity, and inclusion.
-This Living-Learning Community is not a requirement for participation in the Transitions or Turner Scholars Programs; it is an optional enhancement of the experience that allows students to connect more with individuals who share values for equity, diversity, and inclusion.
+By applying and being accepted into the Dr. P. Eric Abercrumbie LLC, you agree to commit to the values of respect, growth, and teamwork.
+This Living-Learning Community is not a requirement for participation in the Turner Scholars Programs.

 As a result of participating in the Dr. P. Eric Abercrumbie LLC, students will: